aarondtaveras/Optimal_Swole_Algorithm/README.md

 # Optimal_Swole_Algorithm
 A simple markdown file containing a self-created workout regimen centered around mass gain.
 May add more resources and links as we go along.

-#The Optimal Mass Gaining Algorithm
+***The Optimal Mass Gaining Algorithm***

-This regimen is a 12 week mass gaining regimen designed by me that ramps up the difficulty as we go along to keep our body confused and the muscle growth coming.
+This regimen is a 12 week *mass gaining* regimen designed by **me** that ramps up the difficulty as we go along to keep our body confused and the muscle growth coming.

 We start with a 4 day split for 3 weeks to give our body ample recovery time and to let our body adjust to our nutrition.

 For the next 3 weeks we then ramp up to a 5 day split, spending a full session on each muscle group.

 For weeks 7-12, we'll be on a grueling 6 day split training each muscle group twice per week.
 We choose to give our body time to adjust to the added intensity by sticking out the last 6 weeks, hoping to achieve optimal growth and a lot of strength gain as well.
-Throughout those 6 weeks, our calorie count needs to increase by 500.
+*Throughout those 6 weeks, our calorie count needs to increase by at least 20% 500 to account for our increase in intensity.*

 Enjoy the program!

-Aaron
+- *Aaron*

 **--------Weeks 1 - 3 (4 Day Split)--------**